cutsea110/cargo-anatomy/docs/output-schema.md

 dependency information.
 The `warnings` object aggregates workspace wide notices such as detected dependency cycles.

-The `meta` object records the version of `cargo-anatomy` and the configuration values used for the run.
+The `meta` object records the version of `cargo-anatomy`, the build target and the configuration values used for the run.

 ## Metrics Object